 SAMH is Scotland’s National Mental Health Charity and they have released some information and guidance on how to support yourself and your child through what might be an anxious time.
-Please have a look at the link below for information.
+Please click the link below for further information.

 A suicide prevention app aimed at users in the Highland region of Scotland.
 Provides helpful info for those affected in any way by suicide, extensive contact details for services across the Highland area as well as allowing users to create their own safety plan.